Seweny/practice/README.md

 # Practice Repository
-A repository for practising git fundamentals
+The repository for practising git fundamentals